rktech-de/Inkscape/README.md

 # GCode generator for raster images

-now only for Inkscape > 1.1
+:warning: The code is now for Inkscape > 1.1 only

+### Usage of "Raster2Laser NG"

+For a detailed description take a look into the WIKI: [User Manual](https://github.com/rktech-de/Inkscape/wiki/User-Manual)

 ### Change-log